December 1 REWARD OF OBEDIENCE

 I wait for the Lord, my soul does wait, and in His word do I hope.

-An aspect of athletics that is often overlooked is waiting.
-Some plays only work if you wait until the right moment.
+An aspect of life that is often overlooked is waiting.
+Some things only work if you wait until the right moment.
 Hurry them, and they fail.
-Knowing this and believing the play will work, athletes wait for the right moment.
-Then after waiting, they get the joy of seeing it work.
-For a Christian waiting is important as well.
+Knowing this and believing this will help us wait for the right moment.
+Then after waiting, we get the joy of seeing it work.
+For a Christian, waiting is important as well.
 We must wait and trust that God will bring things to pass in His timing.
 Then when God brings them to pass, we get the joy of celebrating.
 What are you waiting for?

 1 John 4:1-21